What voids a car warranty?

 Keep up with maintenance and avoid aftermarket modifications to get the most from your coverage

-Your car's warranty, whether it's from the original manufacturer or a third-party vehicle service contract company, is a contract between you and the provider.
-You must take care of routine maintenance to keep your car in good condition and prevent future mechanical problems, and the company providing warranty coverage promises to take care of any repairs due to the failure of one of the car's covered parts or systems.
+Your car's warranty, whether it's from the original manufacturer or a third-party extended warranty company, is a vehicle service contract between you and the provider: You take care of routine maintenance to keep your car in good condition and prevent future mechanical problems, and the company is responsible for any repairs due to the failure of one of the car's covered parts or systems.

 What could void your warranty?